pmuens/awesome-serverless/README.md

 - [Building a serverless Twilio app on top of AWS API Gateway](https://www.twilio.com/blog/2017/06/build-serverless-api-amazon-web-services-api-gateway.html) - Tutorial on how to build a serverless API with Amazon Web Services API Gateway.
 - [Serverless v1.18.0](https://serverless.com/blog/serverless-v1.18.0/) - Announcement blog post for Serverless Framework v1.18.0.
 - [Serverless (Cron)icle 5](https://serverless.com/blog/serverless-cron-icle-5/) - Serverless (Cron)icle 5 - News from the serverless ecosystem.
+- [What is serverless all about](https://cheesecakelabs.com/blog/what-is-serverless-all-about/) - Post which gives a brief introduction into serverless computing.

 ## Screencasts